-The backflush line provides the ability to reverse the flow of water back into a defueling canister to clear a drain screen that has become clogged (i.e., to backflush).
-The backflush line is filled from valves V005A and V005B to valve V043 by opening valve V022.
-Valve V022 is then closed and the line is pressurized with argon by opening the supply line with valve VO43 which simultaneously closes the vent line.
-The argon pressure is controlled by pressure regulator V041 (PCV-10) and measured by pressure indicator PI-14.
+The backflush line provides the ability to reverse the flow of argon and/or water back into a defueling canister to clear a | drain screen that has become clogged (i.e., to backflush).
+For water, the backflush line is filled from valves V005A and | V005B to valve V043 by opening valve V022.
+Valve V022 is then closed and the line is pressurized with argon by opening the supply line with valve V043 which simultaneously closes the vent line.
+The argon pressure is controlled by pressure regulator VO41 (PCV-10) and measured by pressure indicator PI-14.
 The three-way plug valve, V005A or V005B, is positioned so that the appropriate canister is backflushed.
-The volume of backflush water is limited to the amount of water in the pipe from valve V043 to valves V005A and V005B, which is less than 5 gallons.
-The operating pressure for backflushing is controlled by the operator and maintained below 10 psig.
+The volume of backflush water is limited to the amount of water in the pipe from valve VO43 to valves VO05A and VO05B. which is less than five (5) gallons.
+For modified backflush using argon, the argon pressure is controlled by pressure regulator VO41 and monitored by pressure indicator PI-14.
+When the pressure has been adjusted, the backflush line is pressurized by opening VO43 which simultaneously closes the vent line.
+The three-way plug valve, V005A and V005B, is positioned so that the appropriate canister is backflushed.
+The operating pressure for either backflush is controlled by the operator and maintained below 10 psig.
 The relief valve, R-2, is set at 10 psig.
 The filter media in a filter canister can be damaged if the differential pressure during reverse flow exceeds 10 psi.
-A backflush pressure of less than 10 psi ensures that the AP cannot exceed 10 psid.
+A backflush pressure of less than 10 psi ensure that the $\Delta P$ cannot exceed 10 psid.

 The argon supply lines into the canisters have a branch which provides a flow path for gas and water which exits the canister during backflushing.
-This flow path is opened with the three-way plug valve, V006A or V006B, which also isolates the argon supply line.
-An automatic vent valve, V008, vents gas from backflushing to the holdup tank, T-1.
-Water from backflushing is routed back to the filter, F-1, and into the hold up tank, T-1, for transfer to the DWC system.
+This flow path is opened with the three-way plug valve, VOO6A or VOO6B, which also isolates the argon supply line.
+An automatic vent valve, VOO8, vents gas from backflushing to the holdup tank, T-1.
+Water from backflushing is routed back to the filter, F-1, and into the holdup tank, T-1, for transfer to the DWCS.